 After the first year, I think, I really started to see the changes in the UK.
 Young boys were desperately trying to grow beards as a mark of manhood.
 Along with a group of people claiming to be gender-neutral.
 I have no idea about this.

-The generation in the workforce has completely removed accountability for any failures to the point where conversations or statements that are in any way negative must be reworded using the word “Challenging”.
+The generation in the workforce has completely removed accountability for any failures.
+To the point where conversations or statements that are in any way negative will be reworded using the word “Challenging”.

 I have heard so many excuses for bad work, mistakes, accidents, and general incompetence, but I am now at the stage where I would prefer the truth.
 The truth is, “Sorry, I don’t know what I am doing”, instead of yet another person using the royal “we” and stating “, We are facing challenges with this”